-COMM2030: Interpersonal Communication
+COMM2030 : Interpersonal Communication

-An introduction to interpersonal communication theories, research and practice.
-Focus is on influences and effects of interpersonal relationships and ways to improve communication.
 Interpersonal Communication is the study of theories and practice in verbal and nonverbal communication with a focus on interpersonal relationships.
 Emphasis is on improving interpersonal skills and increasing communication competence in everyday social exchanges.
+Topics include perception, listening, online relationships, friendships, and family relationships.
 This course satisfies a General Education Social Science requirement.
+Credits 3